Raff-dev/InstagramBot/README.md

 #### 5. Run bot

 # Disclaimer:
-Instagram might ban you for overuse of its functions, if you run bot for too long
+Instagram might ban you for overuse of its functions if you run bot for too long

 ### To do: